Dhanya-krishnan2/projectdevelop/readme.md

 ## Commit Early and Often

-   committed the changes of my application as I work on;
+   committed the changes of my application as I work on; and improved the functionality and then pushed it again.

 ## Submission